 It is now rush hour.
 Cars are just about everywhere and I’m in downtown SF.
 I make an inspired, lucky left turn and end up just a few blocks from my destination.
 I spot a long black limo double-parked up ahead.
 This is it!
 The parking goddess is with me and I nab a spot just a block away…

 I am standing on the sidewalk in front of a glass enclosed lobby with a clear view through to the silver elevator door not 25 feet way from me.
 There is a black canvas soft guitar case slung over my right shoulder.
 In it is my favorite guitar.
 The one I use the most.
 A Gibson “TV-yellow” Les Paul Special named “Mean Mr. Mustard.”
 There’s a pin on the strap that says “Thunders lives!”
-(I got the pin while Johnny Thunders was still alive – which was often a tenuous state for him).
+(I got the pin while Johnny Thunders was still alive).
 I stand there for a long time.
 I begin to realize that this is actually going to happen…What to say!
 “Hello Pete!
 Uhh, Hi Pete, uhh…”

 After a few minutes or so of this, I spot a middle aged man running up the street.
 He stops in front of me and breathlessly asks if Pete has come out yet.
 Perhaps he thinks I’m Pete’s manager.
 In his hand, he reverently holds a small, white paper napkin.
 Apparently, he seeks an autograph.
 I inform him that Pete hasn’t yet materialized, but that he can wait in front of me.